 Broken Link Checker Alternatives

-I had a very hard time finding a (free) tool that did a thorough job at checking ALL broken links on my blog.
+Yet in the world of the tool abundance and even oversaturation, I STILL had a very hard time finding a (free) broken link tool that checked ALL broken links on my blog (too much to ask, apparently…)

-Another requirement for a good tool: it needs to show me WHERE the link is located and not just point out that I have a broken link.
+Another requirement for a good broken link checking tool: it needs to show me exactly WHERE the link is located, as opposed to simply telling me that I have a broken link.

 DrLinkCheck

-First of all, I have to show you the screenshot of the site:
+First of all, I have to show you the screenshot of the site – talk about memorable branding!

-DrLinkCheck.com did a great job with one exception: only the first 1,000 links are free.
+DrLinkCheck.com did a great job with one exception: only the first 1,000 links were free.

 So, if you have a small site, this tool is great.